dsalathe/jurassic-spark/README.md

 Julien: Handled the tobacco data story.
 Linked crops to trades on the dataframe (stemmer technique).
 Was in charge of the template of the website.
 Developped interactive plots with plotLy.
 Nils: Went through the wheat and avocado stories.
 Also focused on cleaning the dataset.
 Will take the presentation in charge.
 David: Developped the folium maps.
 Helped through the cleaning phase.
 Was in charge of global vizualisation.
 Peer-reviewed each data stories and merge them in a consistent manner.
-# Questions for TAs
-We would like to use another dataset (`Commodity Trade Statistics` Database) also coming from the UN data website.
-Is it a good idea/Is it possible to combine those two?